SFDO-Tooling/Metecho/docs/metecho-how-to.md

 **Task** - *Tasks represent small changes to the Project, and may stand alone or be part of an Epic.
 Creating a Task creates a branch in GitHub.*

-- Select the `Tasks` tab.
+- On the Project's detail page, select the `Tasks` tab.
 - Create a new Task of your own (or from an existing GitHub Issue).
   - Name the Task.
   - The name can be a brief description of the work.
   - Use the optional description section for more detail, if needed.
   - Use the recommended dev org type unless you know of a specific reason to use a different one.
-  - Select `Create` to save and navigate to your Task detail view.
-Select `Create & New` to continue creating multiple Tasks that are unrelated to each other.
+  - If you want to create a single Task, select `Create` to save and navigate to your Task detail view.
+  - If you want to create this Task, plus additional Tasks that are unrelated to each other, select `Create & New`.
 - If you need to edit the Task name or description, or delete the Task, select the gear icon in the top right corner.
 Deleting a Task deletes all the Orgs as well.

-## Step 3 - Assign Task Developer
+## Step 3 - Assign a Task Developer
 **Developer** - *The person assigned to do the work of a Task.*

-- `Assign` yourself or another person to be the Developer for each Task you created.
+- On the Task's detail page, `Assign` yourself or another person to be the Developer for each Task you created.
 - If you do not see the person you want to assign, contact an admin for the repository on GitHub and ensure that the person is a collaborator.
 Then